MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Business processes*: This flow is the core feature and flow of the application.

-- *Process owner*: The sales department.
+- *Process owner*: Director of Sales.

-- *Escalation path*: Stakeholders and platform or application teams.
+- *Stakeholders*: Sales department, all technical teams.

+- *Escalation path*: Application team on-call engineer, Platform team on-call engineer, Data team on-call engineer, Chief Operating Officer

 - *Business impact*: This flow requires high availability because customers can't purchase tickets if this flow isn't working properly.
 If this flow isn't available, it directly affects revenue and reputation.
+This is a key process that the business expects 99.9% uptime for, including during extended business hours.

 - *Criticality rating*: High.